 Lingerie brand the Underargument has an anti-castings policy, which means they put real customers front and center in their campaigns instead of models.
 Founded by Maïna Cissé, they are focused on creating sustainable garments, which means they often favour a “slow fashion mindset” approach.
 This means that many styles are available on pre-order only, to control production and reduce waste.
 Each collection is themed (Against Confirming, Against Perfection) and features testimonials and reflections on identity, self, and queerness from customers.
 C.M.

 Inspired by Jamaican heritage, this shoe company is based in Northampton (which has a history of traditional shoemaking).
 The shoes are designed and patterned by British footwear designer/maker Rohan Clarke and take inspiration from classic styles such as wing-cap brogues, saddle shoes, and desert boots.
 Each pair is suffused with flair, from unexpected details to colourful accents (we like the two-tone yellow calf-leather shoes).
 C.M.

-Founders Ben Adofo and Victor Egunlae started VSMine (pronounced “versus mine”) in 2016.
-The brand’s focus is on unassuming but highly considered T-shirts in either black or white, with simple lettering on the chest.
-The T-shirts feature a ribbed crew neck made from a soft jersey, and the packaging is 100% recyclable.
+Founders Ben and Vic started VSMine (pronounced “versus mine”) in 2016.
+The brand’s focus is on unassuming but highly considered staples, including jackets, shirts and polos.
+We particularly like thier T-shirts, which feature a ribbed crew neck made from a soft jersey, and the packaging is 100 percent recyclable.
 C.M.